andreacremaschi/SpatialDBKit/README.md

 An Objective-C lightweight spatial RDBMS (based on SQLite/SpatiaLite).
 The project manages a whole stack of technologies that allow combined together to perform spatial SQL queries (i.e. queries based on distance, intersection between geometries etc.) to obtain easy-to-use Cocoa objects.

+While fully working, the project is in alpha stage, please be careful using this in production projects.

 ## Features ##

 With SpatialDBKit you will be able to: